aweberries/aweberries/README.md

 Experienced **Game Developer**
 - Unreal Engine
 - Programmer, Gameplay & Level & Sound Designer
 - I try to be as unique and original as possible.
-Meaning that I rarely use resources from the internet to help me on a project.
+Meaning that I rarely use asset resources from the internet to help me on a project.
 I would normally only take some gameplay/style inspiration from other games, and texture assets from the internet.

 Experienced **3D Artist**
 - Blender